What makes a vanilla bean "Gourmet" or "Grade A" quality?

 This is a very popular question for anyone who is new to using whole vanilla beans.
 Most stores or suppliers only carry one type of vanilla bean, thus the customer never has the opportunity to compare.

-The Beanilla Trading Company was created out of the frustration of not being able to obtain truly Grade A vanilla beans.
+Beanilla was created out of the frustration of not being able to obtain truly Grade A vanilla beans.
 Each package of vanilla beans is hand-packed by well-trained vanilla connoisseurs to ensure excellent quality of every vanilla bean.

 This is a great question, especially considering how many types of vanilla exist.
 There are two main characteristics that determine the flavor, appearance, and aroma of a vanilla bean: